Who We Are

 Origins

-The seeds of the the fertile friendship that roots Midnight Sun were planted in a Grass Valley parking lot seven years ago, playing frisbee with Annette’s dog, Moki, during a 15 minute break in the writing class in which we originally met.
+The seeds of the the fertile friendship that roots Midnight Sun were planted in a Grass Valley parking lot seven years ago, playing frisbee with Annette’s dog, Moki, during a 15 minute break in the writing class in which we (Comet and Annette) originally met.
 We could not have imagined how our lives would converge to create a shared foundation for this offering.

 Founding Guides (and dogs!)